-STEM Land is a learning center and resource center that Aura Auro is setting up in Udavi School.
+STEM Land is a learning and resource center at two of Auroville outreach schools – Udavi School and Isai Ambalam School.
 Here is a three fold brochure of STEM Land for more details.

 Constructivist Education Theory (Bruner, 1960) indicates that knowledge is not delivered into the learner (whether child or adult) but recreated by the learner on his or her own.
 Children actively construct their knowledge by connecting new knowledge to what they already know.
 Constructivist education encourages discovery learning and learning by doing.
 It encourages activities that challenge a child’s worldview since conceptual change and deeper conceptual learning come from experiential and interactive activities.

 STEM Land is in line with the theory of The Constructionism (Papert & Hare, 1991) that adds to the constructivist theory the belief that children construct their own knowledge best by creating something outside their minds that is often sharable.

 We find these progressive thoughts in line with a broader philosophy of Sri.
 Aurobindo (Sri.
 Aurobindo, 1910) who indicates that nothing can be taught, but the teacher can support and encourage a child in the process of learning, thus guiding them towards perfection.
 That a mind should be consulted in its own growth and that learning happens from near to far.

 Our previous work with children was on the use of programming to learning to think mathematically (Ranganathan, et. al., 2015) at STEM land we have looked more critically at supporting children taking responsibility of their own learning (Ranganthan, et. al., 2018)